 Bulking up with designer pieces, bling, and bright colors acts as our safety shield from the world around us.
 Or, alternatively, these colors and details can be a specific way to bring joy to a depressing year.

-Whatever the reason, Y2K style is back and we’re ready to embrace it.
+Whatever the reason, the Y2K style is back and we’re ready to embrace it.

 How Can I Dress Y2K?